-The minimum required AIX level is AIX 5.3 Technical Level 05.
+The minimum required AIX level is AIX 5.3 Technical Level 05 or AIX V6.1.

 See also Prerequisites on page 2-1 for required software.

 Chapter 2.
 Installation and Configuration

 This chapter describes how to install, set up and configure Bull Performance Report Server Edition (BPRse) product on BPRse server and BPRse client(s).